realworldocaml/book/book/concurrent-programming/README.md

 ## Exception Handling

-When programming with external resources, errors are everywhere: everything from a flaky server to a network outage to exhausting of local resources can lead to a runtime error.
+When programming with external resources, errors are everywhere.
+Everything from a flaky server to a network outage to exhausting of local resources can lead to a runtime error.
 When programming in OCaml, some of these errors will show up explicitly in a function's return type, and some of them will show up as exceptions.
-We covered exception handling in OCaml in [Exceptions](error-handling.html#exceptions){data-type=xref}, but as we'll see, exception handling in a concurrent program presents some new challenges.
-[exceptions/in concurrent programming]{.idx}[concurrent
-programming]{.idx}[Async library/exception handling in]{.idx #ALexcept}
+We covered exception handling in OCaml in [Exceptions](error-handling.html#exceptions){data-type=xref}, but as we'll see, exception handling in a concurrent program presents some new challenges.  [exceptions/in concurrent programming]{.idx}[concurrent programming]{.idx}[Async library/exception handling in]{.idx #ALexcept}

 Let's get a better sense of how exceptions work in Async by creating an asynchronous computation that (sometimes) fails with an exception.
-The function
-`maybe_raise`<span class="keep-together">blocks
-	    for half a second,</span>
-and then either throws an exception or returns `unit`, alternating between the two behaviors on subsequent calls:
+The function `maybe_raise` blocks for half a second, and then either throws an exception or returns `unit`, alternating between the two behaviors on subsequent calls:

 ```ocaml env=main